Anes-Marzooki/Git-Good/README.md

 - **Push** :airplane:

-Alright, you finished your work you save everything and now you need to show the world what good of a job you did.
+Alright, you finished your work, you saved everything and now you need to show the world what good of a job you did.

 Comes in the `push` command, running it will upload all of your commits and branches to Github, preferably your own account.